 22) Tolumnia (Equitant oncidium)

 These petite orchids do not usually reach more than 6 or 8 inches in height, and a 4-inch potting vessel will usually accommodate one for life.
 Tolumnia orchids produce 12 to 15-inch tall inflorescences with exotic flowers.
-This orchid species’ scientific name “equitant” is Latin for “riding a horse,” and it refers to the way the plant’s dual leaves grow one on top of another, seeming to straddle the lower leaves as if riding a horse.
+This orchid species’ scientific name, “equitant,” is Latin for “riding a horse,” it refers to how the plant’s dual leaves grow one on top of another, seeming to straddle the lower leaves as if riding a horse.

 Native To: | Caribbean Basin |